 To see the other articles in this series...

 Missed some of the other articles in this series?
 You'll find links to all of them here - just scroll down the page.
-But if you're preparing for the Delta Module One, don't forget that you'll find a lot more information about all the tasks in the exam, with sample questions and answers, plus advice for tackling the questions in the Handbook for Tutors and Candidates and the annual exam reports published by Cambridge English.
-Click on the link to download them.
+But if you're preparing for the Delta Module One, don't forget that you'll find a lot more information about all the tasks in the exam, with sample questions and answers, plus advice for tackling the questions in the Handbook for Tutors and Candidates and the exam reports which have been published by Cambridge English.
+Click on the link to download the last one available - the report on the two papers for June 2016 - together with the two papers from that exam.